neo4j-drivers/neo4j-drivers.github.io/index.md

 Bolt is an [application protocol](https://en.wikipedia.org/wiki/Application_layer) for the execution of database queries via a database query language, such as [Cypher](https://www.opencypher.org/).
 It is generally carried over a regular [TCP](https://tools.ietf.org/html/rfc793) or [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection.

-Bolt inherits its type system from PackStream, over which its messages are generally carried.
+Bolt inherits its core type system from PackStream, over which its messages are generally carried.
 Each version of Bolt provides a number of type system extensions, via the PackStream type extension mechanism.

 ### Bolt Handshake